datawire/ambassador-docs/user-guide/upgrade-to-pro.md

 If you are already using Ambassador open source, upgrading to using Ambassador Pro is straight-forward.
 In this demo we will walk-through integrating Ambassador Pro into your currently running Ambassador instance and show how quickly you can secure your APIs with JWT authentication.

-Information about open source code used in Ambassador Pro can be found in `/*.opensource.tar.gz` files in each Docker image.
+Information about open-source code used in Ambassador Pro can be found in `/*.opensource.tar.gz` files in each Docker image.

 ## 1. Clone the Ambassador Pro configuration repository